 Depending on where you’re at in your pricing, I generally recommend that the increase is at least 10-20% of your prices.

-So it’s a good little jump but it’s not like doubling your prices and completely freaking everyone out.
+It’s a good little jump but it’s not like you’re doubling your prices and completely freaking everyone out.

 2. Start communicating that price increase

 You want to make sure you’re getting it out to as many people as possible.

 - Mailing list – you want at least two standalone emails to your mailing list just talking about the price increase for your 1:1 services

 - Facebook Page